Edith Blake: Illustration and writing

-Blake toured Europe in 1872, visiting Austria, (Germany), Italy, Sicily, Greece, and Turkey.
+Blake toured Europe in 1872, visiting Austria, Germany, Italy, Sicily, Greece, and Turkey.
 During these visits she took sketches of the local architecture, art, and culture which she published in her first book Twelve months in southern Europe (1876).
 Blake's second publication was The realities of Freemasonry in 1879.
 Blake's husband received his first appointment in the British colonial service in 1884, as governor of The Bahamas 1884 to 1887, followed by Newfoundland 1887 to 1888, Jamaica 1889 to 1897, Hong Kong 1898 to 1903, and Ceylon 1903 to 1907.
 Blake travelled with him, and rather than entertaining the local English expatriate community, she focused on her time on botany and painting.
 She studied local flora and fauna in watercolour, which she painted from nature.
 These were exhibited at the Museum of Science and Art, Dublin in 1894.
 196 of her studies of the life stages of Jamaican lepidoptera are in the entomology library of the Natural History Museum, London, and more of her work is held by the National Botanic Gardens, Dublin.
 It is said that whilst in the Bahamas she was painted with a pet snake wrapped around her waist.

 Blake produced landscapes, and painted the opening of the 1888 Newfoundland Placentia Railway.
 She contributed to a number of English and American scientific journals, and was heavily involved in the development of the countries the couple lived in.
-The National Museum of the Native American in New York holds her collection of over a 100 Native American artefacts from the Bahamas.
+The National Museum of the Native American in New York holds her collection of over 100 Native American artefacts from the Bahamas.
 She was an accomplished linguist, speaking 9 languages including Irish, Russian, and Chinese.
 The couple's three children were painted by Winslow Homer in Arabian dress.
 In 1907, Blake opened a Buddhist nunnery which was named in her honour in Sri Lanka.

 Later life

 Upon Henry's retirement in 1907, the Blakes returned to Ireland.
 They settled in Myrtle Grove, Youghal, County Cork, where many of Blakes sketchbooks are still held.
 The staircase was decorated by her with botanical illustrations.
 As Lady Blake she published 3 plays: Samhain's eve, The quest of Edain, and The swan, all adapted from Irish mythology.

-Following her husband's death in 1918, Blake lived as a near recluse wearing widows weeds, but continued to paint.
+Following her husband's death in 1918, Blake lived as a near recluse as a widow, but continued to paint.
 She died in Myrtle Grove on 18 April 1926.
 The couple are buried in the garden of the house.

 Her collection in the Natural History Museum, London was conserved in 1984 and is noted for its scientific value.